This is a complete guide on how to plan, create, and run a successful webinar.

 Your Ingredients: The Tools You Need

-The equipment you need to run a webinar is quite simple and you might just have everything you need already.
+The equipment necessary to run a webinar is actually pretty simple -- you might just have everything you need already.

 Your Must-Have Tools

-This first list is your must-haves.
-You need these tools to create and run a webinar.
+This first list is your "must-haves."
+At minimum, you need the following tools to create and run a webinar.

-- A computer: This can be a laptop, a desktop, a Mac or PC.
+- A computer: This can be a laptop or desktop, Mac or PC.